wvlet/airframe/docs/src/main/tut/docs/airframe-log.md

 - **Simple to use**
   - You can start logging by adding `wvlet.log.LogSupport` trait to your code.
 No need to write `Logger.getLogger(xxx)` anymore.
 - **Fast and light-weight**
-  - airframe-log uses Scala macros for efficiency; log messages will be instanciated only when the log level is effective.
+  - airframe-log uses Scala macros for efficiency; log messages will be instantiated only when the log level is effective.
   - airframe-log is just an extension of JVM's built-in `java.util.logging`.
 So no need exists to add custom binding jars, such as logback-classic as in slf4j.
 - **Informative**
   - ANSI colored logging support.